jitsedesmet/thesis/_papers/thesis-report/chapters/semantic-web.typ

 ==== N-Triples

-The N-Triples format is an unordered serialization, serializing each triple separated by a dot~@bib:n-triples.
+The N-Triples~@bib:n-triples format is an unordered serialization, serializing each triple separated by a dot.
 The symbols `<>` are used to denote a @uri.
 Values not contained within `<>` are considered either blank nodes or literal values.
 Blank nodes are represented by a "`_:`" prefix followed by an identifier.